h-griffin/datingapp/README.md

     - only time we need to do it is when they log out and go to home page(to possible log in as someone else)

 ## adding a presence tracker
+- presence hub .cs
+    - microsoft has not implemented for a reason
+    - service is confined to server it is running on
+    - could use readus? store tracking info in db that can be distributed across any servers
+    - going to create class to track who has connected an dstore in dictionary
+    - not scalable only works for single server not multiple serves
+    - for multiple use readus or db

+- create signalR/presence tracker .cs
+    - every hub connection gets a connection id
+        - users can connect from different device and get diff id, want to store string of username and list of id strings
+    - create empty dictionary

+    - Task user connected()
+        - be careful dictionary is shared with everyone connected, and dictionary is not a thread safe source
+        - conncurrent users trying to update at same time will create problems
+            - lock dictionary to lock until method is done before going again
+        - check if we already have dict el with key of logged in user name
+            - if it is add conection id
+            - or create new dict username with id
+    - Task USerDisconnected
+        - lock dict
+        - check if we have dict el with key of usernmae
+            - if it doesnt return task
+            - if yes get from dict and remove
+    - Task GetOnline users return strings
+        - get keys (usernmae) and add to array
+        - all happening in memory, dictionary not being stored in database

+- presence tracker will be service shared between al connections to server
+- application service extensions
+    - add singleton

+- presence hub
+    - inject presence tracker to constructor

+    - user connected ()
+        - update presence tracker
+        - send updated list of current users to all clients
+    - user disconected ()
+        - ^^

+## displaying online presence
 -